mattstanbrell/tinyvec-swift/bindings/swift/README.md

 You can explore TinyVec's functionality using our interactive test application:

-1. Open the TinyVecTest.xcodeproj in the `bindings/swift/TinyVecTest` directory
+1. Open the TinyVecTest app in Xcode.
-2. Build and run the project
+2. Add the TinyVec local package as described above.
+3. Run the app.

 Launching the app will insert 100,000 512 dimension vectors.
 20 of these are embeddings of real text, the rest are random.
 You can then search the embeddings.